teo-garcia/react-template-cra/README.md

 Here're some of the project's best features:

 - Quick initialization of a React template using CRA
-- Pre-configuration of ESLint Prettier Husky Jest among other development packages
+- Pre-configuration of ESLint, Prettier, Husky, Jest among other development packages
 - Typescript fully support
 - Styles with CSS Modules